bewithkomalkumar/Node-js-mysql-Basic-Setup/README.md

 ## installation

 - Clone this repo first.
-- cd into it and write `npm install` (make sure node js is install in your syatem).
+- cd into it and write `npm install` in your terminal (make sure node js is install in your syatem).
-- To Start the server run `node index.js`.
+- To Start the server run `node index.js` in your terminal.